-a) PRODUCT DEVELOPMENT
+a) RESEARCH AND PRODUCT DEVELOPMENT

-In Hungary, there are no GE plants under development, nor are there plans to commercialize such products in the near future.
+In Hungary, there are no GE plants under development in agriculture or in the pharmaceutical industry, nor are there plans to commercialize such products in the near future.
 GOH maintains a ban on GE crop cultivation, specifically outlined in the Hungarian Constitution (called the Basic Law).
 As a result, institutes and universities conduct most of the agricultural biotechnology research in laboratory environments.
+In Hungary, approximately 100 facilities carry out closed-system gene technology activities, including, but not limited to, agricultural research.

+Based on the Ministry of Agriculture's estimate, more than 130 closed-system gene technology studies that apply new genomic techniques are conducted in the country.
+They are mostly conducted for the purpose of basic research.
 For example, research at the Agricultural Biotechnology Institute focuses on plants' defense mechanisms and host-pathogen interactions, plant development processes, and crop metabolomics.
-Optimizing the use of the CRISPR-Cas9 system, a genome editing technique, particularly for barley, wheat, and potatoes is among the Institute's objectives.
+Optimizing the use of the CRISPR-Cas9 system - a genome editing technique - particularly for barley, wheat, and potatoes is among the Institute's objectives.